awadell1/PkgJogger.jl/docs/src/ci.md

 1) Instantiate the current package
 2) If found, instantiate `benchmark/Project.toml` and add to the `LOAD_PATH`
-3) Add PkgJogger, BenchmarkTools and Revise, while preserving the resolved manifest
+3) Add PkgJogger while preserving the resolved manifest
 4) Remove `@stdlib` and `@v#.#` from the `LOAD_PATH`

 This results in an isolated environment with the following properties:

 - PkgJogger does not dictate package resolution; the benchmarked package does
-- Packages not explicitly added by `Project.toml`, `benchmark/Project.toml` or
+- Packages not explicitly added by `Project.toml` or `benchmark/Project.toml`
-  PkgJogger are unavailable

-See [`PkgJogger.JOGGER_PKGS`](@ref) for the exact list of packages added by PkgJogger

 ## Reference